-Topics: Developing a local literacy plan consistent with the requirements of the 2011 Education Bill, Chapter 2, and the Minnesota Blueprint for Literacy: Achieving Success for 21st Century Learners
+Developing a local literacy plan consistent with the requirements of the 2011 Education Bill, Chapter 2, and the Minnesota Blueprint for Literacy: Achieving Success for 21st Century Learners

-Topics: Critical practices in core instruction and intervention; components of scientifically based reading instruction; multi-tiered systems of support to create a continuum of service for students; examples from the Minnesota Blueprint for Literacy
+This session explores the critical practices in core instruction and intervention; components of scientifically based reading instruction; multi-tiered systems of support to create a continuum of service for students; examples from the Minnesota Blueprint for Literacy

-.Session II: What data do we need to consider and how do we use it to inform daily instruction?
+.What data do we need to consider and how do we use it to inform daily instruction?

-.Session III: What professional development, training, and support is needed to create a sustainable literacy program?
+.What professional development, training, and support is needed to create a sustainable literacy program?

-Topics: Job-embedded professional development, coaching, and instructional leadership as critical elements of literacy instruction; building capacity of educators; the role of literacy coaches; effective literacy leadership.Session V: Developing Understanding of the Science of Implementation
+Job-embedded professional development, coaching, and instructional leadership are critical elements of systemic literacy instruction.
+This session focuses on building capacity of educators, the role of literacy coaches, and effective literacy leadership.Developing Understanding of the Science of Implementation

-Topics: Stages of implementation, a scientific process for creating sustainable systems of literacy instruction; reviewing the Local Literacy Plan Checklist.Session VI: How Can Culturally Relevant Pedagogy and Parental and Community Involvement Positively Support Literacy Development?
+Stages of implementation, a scientific process for creating sustainable systems of literacy instruction; reviewing the Local Literacy Plan Checklist are all covered in this webinar.How Can Culturally Relevant Pedagogy and Parental and Community Involvement Positively Support Literacy Development?